grid reference TM 049 588Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 CAMRA Ipswich & East Suffolk branch.last updated 24/01/2019

 This building was very old (built late in the 14th century) when it became an inn.
 An earlier pub of the same name was located in the market place and traded from the mid 16th century to the early 17th century.

-Building was partly demolished in 1960s when three northern bays were removed leaving just the single southern bay.
+The building was partly demolished in the 1960s when three northern bays were removed, leaving just the single southern bay.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)

 (detailed information from Neil Langridge - and also Brian Southgate - see their book "Stowmarket, Combs and Stowupland Pubs" published by Polstead Press in 2009)

 (** historic newspaper information from Bob Mitchell)

 (some old PO directory information courtesy of londonpublichouse.com)